Username or Email Address

 When reflecting upon the success of the project, Rob Harvey at Sheppard Robson expressed how our glazed partitions “achieved design intent and the provision of fire and acoustic performance whilst maximising natural light.”

-Works on site were challenged by the fact that the contractor and our Scottish distribution partner, Modul8, had to work around multi-trade services, M&E and structural columns.
+From the very beginning, challenges were present on site by the fact that the contractor and our Scottish distribution partner, Modul8, had to work around multi-trade services, M&E and structural columns.

-However, throughout this three-month programme, we always worked to the highest standard of quality and efficiency, overcoming these challenges to deliver exceptional results.
+However, throughout this three-month programme, we always worked to the highest standard of quality and efficiency.
+And, as a result, overcame these challenges to deliver exceptional results.

 When reviewing the project, Rob Harvey continued that Sheppard Robson “always use Optima for our projects due to the high quality and performance,” which was clearly the case on this build too.

-We are delighted with the final result too and are proud to have been part of such a prestigious development.
+Overall, the final results has delighted us too and are proud to have worked on such a prestigious development.